Japneets16/parallel_assignment-102203205-/README.md

-💻 MPI Parallel Programming Assignments
+💻 MPI PARALLEL PROCESSING ASSIGNMENTS:-
 This repository contains solutions to parallel programming problems using MPI (Message Passing Interface) in C. Each program demonstrates core MPI functions, parallelism, and performance comparison where required.

 📂 Contents